-The Consolidated Financial Statements of the Group comply in all material aspects with Companies (Indian Accounting Standards) Rules, 2015 (Ind AS) notified under Section 133 of the Companies Act, 2013 (the Act) read with relevant rules and other accounting principles.
+These abridged consolidated financial statement have been prepared on the basis of the complete set of consolidated financial statements prepared to comply with in all material respect with Indian Accounting Standards (Ind-AS) as specified under section 133 of the Companies Act, 2013 ('the Act').
+The content of the said abridged consolidated financial statements are as prescribed under rule 10 of the Companies (Accounts) Rules, 2014.
 The policies set out below have been consistently applied during the years presented.